 So today on my way to Mumbai I decided to write this recipe and share it with you.
-To be honest this dish was not a dish that Salma cooked, cause it is too simple and she used to pamper us when we used to visit.
-But this dish is one of my favorites as it reminds me of her and Syria.
+To be honest, this dish was not a dish that Salma cooked, cause it is too simple and she used to pamper us when we used to visit.
+But this dish is one of my favourites as it reminds me of her and Syria.

 Let’s get cooking….

 Start by soaking the rice in water and taking the peas out of the freezer.
-In a medium-size pot melt, the ghee adds in the peas and the sugar and saute for around 5 minutes, by now the peas would be bright and shiny green on color.
+In a medium-size pot melt, the ghee add the peas and the sugar and saute for around 5 minutes, by now the peas will be bright and shiny green in colour.

 Boil the water and add it on top, boil the peas in the water for another 5 minutes.
-By now the peas are cooked but still a bit firm.
+By now you have the peas cooked but still a bit firm.
 Strain the rice and add it on top of the peas and water.
 Add in the salt and cover.
 Keep the pot on medium to high heat while the water boils for another 5 minutes then transfer to low heat.
-Keep it for 10 minutes, by now the rice should have made some halls, mix the rice and taste for salt if it needs to be adjusted.
-The rice would be still wet now, lower the heat to the minimum or if you are suing gas burner use your simmering ring right now.
-Leave the rice for the last 5 minutes.
+Let it cook for 10 minutes.
+By now, the rice should have absorbed some liquid.
+Stir the rice and taste for salt; adjust if necessary.
+At this point, the rice will still be moist.
+Reduce the heat to the minimum setting, or if you’re using a gas burner, use the simmering ring Leave the rice for the last 5 minutes.

-To assemble, place the almonds all-around at the bottom of the bowl, place the minced meat on top.
-Then the rice and peas go in, and now you will have to push a bit with the spoon in order for the rice to stick together and take the shape of the bowl.
-Flip it and serve along with yogurt.
+To assemble, place the almonds all around at the bottom of the bowl, and place the minced meat on top.
+Then the rice and peas go in, and you will have to push a bit with the spoon for the rice to stick together and take the shape of the bowl.
+Flip it and serve it along with yoghurt.

 - If you are lucky and can get your hands on fresh green peas then make sure to blanch it first and then follow the steps, as the frozen products are all pre-blanched.

 - This dish can be vegan by changing the ghee and removing the meat.
-In fact, you will find some versions of the dish where you add some meat inside the rice and cook it.
+You will find some versions of the dish where you add some meat to the rice and cook it.
 I got used to it without meat as when I was in Hong Kong I really hard time finding minced beef in the supermarkets next to me.
 So, I ended up cooking most of my dishes with no meat at all.

-- The ghee can totally be changed by corn or sunflower oil.
-However, if you really want to taste the food as Salma used to cook then you have to stick to the ghee.
+- The ghee can be changed by corn or sunflower oil.
+However, if you want to taste the food as Salma used to cook then you have to stick to the ghee.